gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_basic-git-workflows/01_initializing.md

    ```bash
    git init
    ```
-2. This command creates a hidden `.git` directory in your project folder.
-Git will use this directory to store all version control information.
+2. This command creates a hidden `.git` directory in your project folder. `git` will use this directory to store all version control information.

 ## Step 3: Verify Initialization